scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Ideally the solution would listen on the same port that would also be used for normal traffic forwarding.
-Alternatively, it may be feasible (depending on how sensitive the NAT is) to use a different (fixed) port to accept request for reporting addresses.
+Alternatively, it may be feasible (depending on how sensitive the NAT is) to use a different (fixed) port to accept requests for reporting addresses.

 The implementation on the protocol level could be done in several ways: